bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    Document Object Model - object representation of the html elements of a web page.

 2. What is an event?

+    Event- things that happen to Html elements.

 3. What is an event listener?

+    Event Listener - events that are waiting aka listening for an action to be performed.
+Example: hover, click.

 4. Why would we convert a NodeList into an Array?

+NodeLists do not have methods that are provided by an Array like, forEach and  map, to name a few.

 5. What is a component?

+Component- is a small, potentially re-usable set of logic, behaviors and interface elements.
+In other words it helps organize code by making it smaller.

 ### Git Set up